Adventures in Machine Learning

 database: postgres_database

 Make sure to replace the values with your MySQL and Postgres database credentials.
-Once you have created the `mysql2pgsql.yml` file, you can run py-mysql2pgsql and pass your YAML file as an argument:
+Once you have created the mysql2pgsql.yml

-$ python manage.py dbconvert –config=mysql2pgsql.yml
+$ python manage.py dbconvert --config=mysql2pgsql.yml

 This will convert your MySQL database to Postgres.